jeffboody/glyph/readme.md

 1. Top-Left: Non-MSAA FSA using 16 subdivision steps (517 points)
 1. Top-Right: 4x MSAA FSA using 16 subdivision steps (517 points)
-3. Bottom-Left: 4x MSAA ASA using thresh of 3 (145 points)
+3. Bottom-Left: 4x MSAA ASA using thresh of 3 (152 points)
-4. Bottom-Right: 4x MSAA ASA using thresh of 6 (92 points)
+4. Bottom-Right: 4x MSAA ASA using thresh of 13 (80 points)

+I believe that ASA can achieve nearly equivalent rendering quality for typical use cases where infinite scaling is not required.
+The ASA can achieve these results using 1.5x to 3.0x as many points while greatly reducing implementation complexity.

 Glyph Description
 =================